-How fun would it be to serve Pink Fuzzy Slipper Cookies on Mother's Day
+How fun would it be to serve Pink Fuzzy Slipper Cookies on Mother's Day or for a slumber party, spa party, or even a baby shower? |

 One of my friends is a cooking magazine junkie and I benefit from her habit.
 She really can't walk by a magazine rack without making a purchase.
 The glossy covers emblazoned with mouthwatering photos of the newest recipes captivate her attention and before she is even aware, at least one magazine is in her shopping cart.
 Whenever she comes to my house, she has a few magazines in hand to show me some new discovery.
 The other day she brought along a Better Homes and Gardens magazine filled with cupcake ideas and she was so excited to show me how they turned Nutter Butter Cookies into flip flops to top a summer themed cupcake.
 My friend continued to flip through the magazine talking about various cupcakes, but all I could think about was different ways to use the peanut shaped cookies to make some other footwear.
 I went down the list of shoes - sneakers, pumps, clogs, cleats ... then it hit me.
 Slippers!
 Pink fuzzy slippers.
 Since slippers have a fairly simple design, I was certain I could replicate them using the cookies.
 I was so excited to get started working on my new project as I thought it would be a perfect idea for Mother's Day.
 How cute would they look when served with breakfast in bed?